arazilab/annotation_tools/README.md

 ### 3. [Reddit Annotation Tool](reddit-annotation-tool/)
 Specialized tool for annotating Reddit post-comment pairs.
 Automatically positions comment windows and supports open coding with social media-specific workflow optimizations.

+### 4. [Closed Codebook Annotation Tool[(closed-codebook-annotation-tool/)
+Annotate text using a predefined codebook stored in JSON.
+Shows each code with its definition and example.
+Includes checkboxes to assign codes, plus edit, delete, and merge functions.
+Exports both annotated data and updated codebook.

 More tools will be added soon.